Rule 5101:12-55-25 | License suspension.

 (2) Send an electronic notice through the support enforcement tracking system (SETS) or, when an electronic notice is not available, a JFS 04041, "Notice to Suspend Professional, Motor Vehicle Operator and Recreational License" (effective or revised effective date as identified in rule 5101:12-55-99 of the Administrative Code), to the licensing entity that has authority to issue or has issued the obligor that specific license.

-(F) The CSEA shall describe the procedures used to submit an obligor to a licensing entity to suspend, refuse, or deny to renew a license and to reinstate a license in the CSEA's procedural manual.
+(F) The CSEA will describe the procedures used to submit an obligor to a licensing entity to suspend, refuse, or deny to renew a license and to reinstate a license in the CSEA's procedural manual.

-Last updated May 1, 2023 at 8:56 AM
+Last updated June 2, 2025 at 7:59 AM